 Eat the rights foods for a sedentary lifestyle

-Those with sedentary lifestyle naturally burn fewer calories.
+Those with a sedentary lifestyle naturally burn fewer calories.
 Eating foods that are lower in calorie content might, therefore, help ward off unwanted weight gain.
 Foods that promote blood circulation are also important for those who remain seated over long periods of time, so eat plenty of oranges, watermelon, salmon, avocado and dark chocolate.
 Daily calorie consumptions for inactive people are recommended at 2,400kcal for men and 1,800kcal for women.

 Drink lots of water